viewthespace/code-challenge/week17/README.md

 # Input Description

-You'll be given a single integer and then list of IPv4 host and addresses addresses, containing that many lines of input.
+You'll be given a single integer and then list of IPv4 addresses, containing that many lines of input.
 Examples:

 ```
 3